-The liver releases urea into the bloodstream and carries it to the kidney, which means that it is concentrated in the urine for excretion by the kidney.
+The liver releases urea into the bloodstream and carries it to the kidney, concentrated in the urine for excretion by the kidney.

-High serum urea level indicates that the kidney is not working properly, leading to impaired kidney function and decreased urinary urea excretion, leading to increased serum urea level.
+High serum urea level indicates that the kidney is not working correctly, leading to impaired kidney function and decreased urinary urea excretion, leading to increased serum urea level.